I provide links to most of the information you require.

 1.13 demonstrate the difference between drone, worker and honey cappings;

-1.14 identify stored nectar, honey and pollen;
+1.14 identify stored nectar (it looks like water), honey and pollen;

 1.15 take a sample of worker bees in a suitable container;